Degree: Master of Science (M.Sc.)

 - Movement and Technology

-- Exercise and Health
+- Physical Activity and Health

-Depending on your individual interests, you can specialize in the technical and scientific fields of sports science, in the field of health sports or with a focus on movement and sport in childhood and adolescence.
+Depending on your individual interests, you can specialize in the technical and scientific fields of sports science, in the field of health-related sports or with a focus on exercise and sport in childhood and adolescence.
+Further information can be found in the module handbook.
+Regardless of the subject you choose, further skills for (research-oriented) work in a managerial role are taught through internships, key qualifications and the master's thesis.

 Program structure